Rezonate-io/snowflake-threat-hunter/README.md

 To execute the script, you can use the following command-line format:

 `python snowflake_threat_hunting.py --account <snowflake_account> --username <snowflake_username> --password <password> --db <database_name>`

+The output of each query is stored in the current directory as a CSV file named after the corresponding query. e.g, the file 1_user_bruteforce.csv is the output of the query results from 1_user_bruteforce.sql.